adobe/probot-serverless-openwhisk/CONTRIBUTING.md

 # Before You Contribute

 * Check that there is an existing issue in GitHub issues
-* Check if there are other pull requests that might overlap or conflict with your intended contribution
+* Check if other pull requests might overlap or conflict with your intended contribution

 # How to Contribute